colshrapnel/phpdelusions.net/sql_injection.md

 *Disclaimer: My English is far from perfect and this text has been written when it was even worse.
-If you can't stand such a bad grammar and can afford a bit of proofreading, [here is the source on Github](https://github.com/colshrapnel/phpdelusions.net/blob/master/sql_injection.md), all pull requests to which will be accepted with gratitude.*
+If you can't stand such poor grammar and can afford to do a bit of proofreading, [here is the source on Github](https://github.com/colshrapnel/phpdelusions.net/blob/master/sql_injection.md), all pull requests to which will be accepted with gratitude.*

-In this article I will try to explain the nature of SQL injection; show how to make your queries 100% safe; and disclose numerous delusions, superstitions and bad practices related to the topic of the SQL Injection prevention.
+In this article I will try to explain the nature of SQL injection; show how to make your queries 100% safe; and dispel numerous delusions, superstitions and bad practices related to the topic of SQL Injection prevention.

 ###Don't panic.#dontpanic

 Honestly, there is not a single reason to panic or to be even worried.
-All you need is to get rid of some old superstitions and learn a couple simple rules.
-And all your queries will be always sound and safe.
-Strictly speaking, you don't even need to protect from SQL injections at all.
-Means no dedicated measure, intended exclusively to protect from SQL injection, have to be taken.
-All you need is **to format your query** properly.
-As simple as that.
-Don't you believe me?
-Please follow the explanation.
+All you need is to get rid of some old superstitions and learn a few simple rules to make all your queries safe and sound.
+Strictly speaking, you don't even need to protect from SQL injections at all!
+That is, no dedicated measures intended exclusively to protect from SQL injection, have to be taken.
+All you need is to **format your query** properly.
+It’s as simple as that.
+Don't believe me?
+Please read on.

-###What an SQL injection is?#whatis
+###What is an SQL injection?#whatis

 SQL Injection is an exploit of an improperly formatted SQL query.

-The root of SQL injection is the mixing of the code and the data.
+The root of SQL injection is the mixing of code and data.
 In fact, an SQL query is *a program.* A fully legitimate program - just like our familiar PHP scripts.
-And so it happens that we are *creating this program dynamically,* adding some data to this program on the fly.
-Naturally, this data may interfere with the program code and even alter it - and such alteration would be the very SQL injection itself.
+And so it happens that we are *creating this program dynamically,* adding data to this program on the fly.
+Naturally, this data may interfere with the program code and even alter it - and such an alteration would be the very SQL injection itself.

-But such thing can only happen if we don't format query parts properly.
+But such a thing can only happen if we don't format query parts properly.
 Let's take a look at a [canonical example](http://xkcd.com/327/),

     $name  = "Bobby';DROP TABLE users; -- ";
     $query = "SELECT * FROM users WHERE name='$name'";